ShilpaT/aws-flow-maven/README.md

 # aws-flow-maven
 Attempt to build an AWS flow application using Maven

+#RESOLUTION

+This is now fine and working

+Our problems were two fold.

+We had compiler arguments set to <compilerArgument>-proc:none</compilerArgument> this prevented the build from completing.

+Also within our aspectj-maven plugin we had set the execution to <phase>process-sources</phase> which appears to be the crux of our problem as this is preventing a good build being created and also not showing us the errors which were being generated as a result of including our compiler arguments.

+As a side note within the aspectj-maven-plugin we had set the targets to 1.6 this is not required.
+We tried as it appeared that eclipse may have been using these setting.
+Either way these properties seem to have no affect.

+We also changed the aspectj library from aws-java-sdk-swf-libraries to aws-swf-build-tools to keep it upto date.

+I hope this helps some weary travler.

+# ORIGINAL PROBLEM

 Has anyone been able to compile an application with Java 1.8 + AWS Flow + Maven?